scottpetrovic/krita-documentation/user_manual/painting_with_assistants.rst

 This tutorial below should give you an idea of how to set up the assistants for specific types of technical views.

-If you want to instead do true projection, check out :ref:`the projection category <category_projection>`.
+If you want to instead do true projection, check out :ref:`the projection category <cat_projection>`.

 Orthographic
 ~~~~~~~~~~~~